kbuntrock/openapi-maven-plugin/docs/configuration.md

 If several substitutions are configured, they will be applied sequentially.

-Ex: The class name "IImportController" with the following configuration:
+Ex: The class name "IImportUserController" with the following configuration:

 ```xml
 <substitutions>